List of The Vampire Chronicles characters: Akasha

-Akasha is portrayed by Aaliyah in the 2002 film Queen of the Damned and Sheila Atim in season three of the television series.
+Akasha is portrayed by Aaliyah in the 2002 film Queen of the Damned and Sheila Atim in the third season of the television series.

 Nicolas de Lenfent

 Nicolas "Nicki" de Lenfent is Lestat's closest friend and lover in Paris, introduced in The Vampire Lestat (1985).
 Lestat is abducted from their bed and made a vampire by Magnus.
 Lestat later makes Nicki a vampire as well, which only amplifies Nicki's depression.
-Nicki was portrayed by Roderick Hill in the 2006 musical Lestat and was also portrayed by Joseph Potter in season 2 of Interview with the Vampire.
+Nicki was portrayed by Roderick Hill in the 2006 musical Lestat, and was also portrayed by Joseph Potter in the second and third season of the television series Interview with the Vampire.